Baegll/TheTatteredSpire/content/The Tattered Spire/Concepts/Time Keeping/Yehr/205 The Current Year (SAS).md

 ### New Head Archivist at [[The Bronze Courts]]' office broken into
 Local guard found nearly dead after several documents went missing.
 Questions are asked about how effective the new Archivists protection measures are?
 ### [[Vorthak Lostar|Head Archivist]] determined to be a [[Smoke Mephit]] and killed in the streets by brave adventurer duo
 After eyewitnesses saw a smoky form coalesce into Vorthak's body and slain by an adventurer outside [[The Thessarian Temple]].
 Proclaimed acting in the wisdom of the god of truth revealed the Mephits true hideous form.
-Investigation ongoing how the creature gained the trust and standing of Head Archivist at [[The Bronze Courts]]
+Investigation ongoing how the creature gained the trust and standing of Head Archivist at [[The Bronze Courts]].